Discover what you are naturally good at

 Why this is important: Knowing who you’ll provide reports to will give you a sense of the organization’s hierarchy.
 It can also provide insight into the reporting structure expected from you in this position.

-Could you provide an overview of the training process for newbies joining your team?
+Could you outline the training process for new team members?

 How often are performance reviews conducted?